Search

 Custom value processors

-Finally, you can specify a custom value processor to apply to the generator (customValueProcessor) or the sub-generator (customSubGeneratorValueProcessor).
+In the metadata object, you can specify a custom value processor to apply to the generator (customValueProcessor).

 Partition column list